-- The revenue and capital budgets for 2019/20 were approved by the Fire and Rescue Authority at its meeting of the 17 December 2018.
+- 2 The revenue and capital budgets for 2019/20 were approved by the Fire and Rescue Authority at its meeting of the 17 December 2018.
 Members approved a net revenue budget of £35.24m for 2019/20 with a further £3.1m approved for capital expenditure.
-The Capital Strategy has been prepared using the relevant data contained in the revenue and capital budgets approved by Members and from various policies and procedures that are in place to manage the purchase and financing of assets. - The Capital Strategy is outlined within appendix A with supporting appendices to provide the detailed information with regards the Prudential Indicators and the strategy to be followed regarding borrowing and investing the Authority's funds in the financial year 2019/20.
-The appendices set out:- - (i) overall Capital Strategy (Appendix A); - (ii) a list of prudential indicators as required by the CIPFA Prudential Code for Capital Finance in Local Authorities (Appendix B); - (iii) the Treasury Management Strategy for 2018/22 confirming the short and long-term borrowing for 2019/20 in accordance with the CIPFA code of Practice on Treasury Management (Appendix C); - (iv) the strategy to be followed regarding the investment of Fire Authority funds (Appendix D); and - (v) Minimum Revenue Provision Statement (Appendix E).
+The Capital Strategy has been prepared using the relevant data contained in the revenue and capital budgets approved by Members and from various policies and procedures that are in place to manage the purchase and financing of assets. - 3 The Capital Strategy is outlined within appendix A with supporting appendices to provide the detailed information with regards the Prudential Indicators for 2019/20 to 2021/22 and the strategy to be followed regarding borrowing and investing the Authority's funds in the financial year 2019/20.
+The appendices set out:- - overall Capital Strategy (Appendix A); - a list of prudential indicators as required by the CIPFA Prudential Code for Capital Finance in Local Authorities (Appendix B); - the Treasury Management Strategy outlining the strategy to be followed regarding short and long-term borrowing for 2019/20 in accordance with the CIPFA code of Practice on Treasury Management (Appendix C);

+- the strategy to be followed regarding the investment of Fire and Rescue Authority funds (Appendix D); and - Minimum Revenue Provision Statement (Appendix E).